junobuild/examples/svelte/form/README.md

 # Svelte - Form

 A sample app that uses Juno datastore without authentication.
+Also used a subscription form to enter Juno closed beta.

 ## Getting started